Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: Brief Overview of SSL Approaches

 From a statistical perspective, the theoretical understanding of these modern semi-supervised learning algorithms is still limited.
 One of the most intuitive approaches to semi-supervised learning is self-training, an iterative method for learning with alternating steps between generating pseudo-labels for the unlabelled observations and then training a classifier using both the labelled and pseudo-labelled data.
 As the algorithm progresses both the classification rule and the pseudo-labelling rule are updated.
-The underlying intuition is very similar to the underlying principles of the EM algorithm, in that we iterate between generating pseudo-labels to form the complete-data and then estimating a classification model on the basis of the complete-data.
-In early approaches, the same model is used for the classification rule and the generation of pseudo-labels, however this has been found to be inefficient in some cases (Chapelle et al., 2010).
-Modern approaches often use separate models for the classifier and the pseudo-labeller, although the training of each can be coupled (Chen et al., 2020b; Tarvainen and Valpola, 2017; Wang et al., 2020).
+The underlying intuition is very similar to the underlying principles of the expectation--maximization (EM) algorithm of \citet{dlr77}, in that one iterates between generating pseudo-labels to form the complete-data and then estimating a classification model on the basis of the complete-data.
+In early approaches, the same model is used for the classification rule and the generation of pseudo-labels.
+However, this has been found to be inefficient in some cases \citep{csz10}.
+Modern approaches often use separate models for the classifier and the pseudo-labeller, although the training of each can be coupled \citep{cdr20b,tv17,wgsh20}.
 Self-training can also be used to check that estimated error rates for a classification rule are compatible with certain targets, such as homogeneous false positive rates across demographic groups.
-This is particularly relevant when the fairness or algorithmic bias is a concern (Ji et al., 2020).
-Unlabelled data ares also used to construct data-dependent regularisation terms.
+This is particularly relevant when the fairness or algorithmic bias is a concern \citep{jss20}.
+Unlabelled data are also used to construct data-dependent regularisation terms.
 Two of the most important types are entropy regularisation and consistency regularisation.
-Entropy regularisation enforces the belief that the classifier should make confident predictions on the unlabelled data (Grandvalet and Bengio, 2005).
+Entropy regularisation enforces the belief that the classifier should make confident predictions on the unlabelled data \citep{gb05}.
 Entropy regularisation is connected to the low-density separation assumption, as models with the decision boundary in low-density regions will generate predictions with smaller expected entropy compared to models which place the decision boundary through a high-density region.
-Consistency regularisation encourages the model to make similar predictions for unlabelled observations that are close together in feature-space (Belkin et al., 2006).
+Consistency regularisation encourages the model to make similar predictions for unlabelled observations that are close together in feature-space \citep{belk06}.
 This is closely connected to the semi-supervised smoothness assumption.